 Rain / waterproof jacket

-Even if you are hiking in Peru’s dry season, don’t forget about keeping dry.
+Even if you are hiking in Peru’s dry season, the chances of rain along the Inca Trail are quite high – so don’t forget about keeping dry.
 A lightweight rain jacket that you can quickly and easily take out of your bag and throw on over your layers is a good option.
 Something that can be rolled up and stashed in your bag easily.
 Weather can be unpredictable in the Andes, and you definitely don’t want to get soaked.

 Clothes to add to your Inca Trail packing list

-Working out what clothes to add to your Inca Trail packing list is important, no matter what time of year it will be when you choose to hike this spectacular slice of the Andes.
-The weather can vary wildly, and you will find yourself cold, hot and possibly wet at some points along the way.
+Working out what clothes to add to your Inca Trail packing list is important, no matter what time of year it will be when you choose to hike.
+The weather can vary wildly, and you will find yourself cold, hot and possibly wet at some points along the way – I only know too well.

 In order to prepare for all eventualities, it is important to pack your clothes smartly.
-I recommend the following:
+Based on my experience, I recommend the following:

 UNDERWEAR – Of course, underwear seems obvious, but it’s very necessary.
-You’ll need at least four pairs, and possibly more, to last the route.
+You’ll need four pairs to last the route.
 You don’t want to be wearing the same pair twice!

 SPORTS BRA – Those of you who wear bras will want to pack comfortable and supportive bras for the journey.
-One or two good sports bras should be enough.
+One is enough actually – the one you will be walking with.

 BASE LAYERS – High-wicking base layers such as vests and T-shirts (rather than those made from cotton) are best for this challenging hike.

 THERMALS – These will come in very handy at night time when the temperature drops.
-Many people trekking the Inca Trail choose to sleep in their thermals.
+Many people trekking the Inca Trail choose to sleep in their thermals – I am one of them, actually.
 Just one set of long-sleeved and full-leg thermals will be fine.
+I am a fan of the Toasty Trascender Legging and the Akkomplice Crew by Kuhl.

 SHORT SLEEVE SHIRTS – This is the sort of thing you will want to change into once you arrive at camp, rather than sitting around in your sweaty clothes.
-Also, you’ll want something to change into when you arrive at Machu Picchu, or back in Cusco.
 Make sure to pack two.
 I swear by Kuhl t-shirts as they are very comfortable and pretty at the same time.
+My favorite is the Cashmerino tee!
 You can check them out here.

-LONG SLEEVE SHIRTS – For the same as above, and also to help keep you warm for layers.
+LONG SLEEVE SHIRTS – For the same reason as above, and also to help keep you warm.
 Again, make sure to pack a couple of these.

 BEANIE HAT – While you may not need one, if you are someone who feels the cold quite easily, you should have a beanie hat with you.
 One that covers your ears is a good idea, as it can get pretty chilly.
+In fact, I used mine on the second night, when it got super cold.
 Check them out on Kuhl here.

 TROUSERS – A pair of lightweight but durable trousers is a good idea for the Inca Trail.
 Alternatively, you may want to opt for hiking leggings.
 Kuhl has a fantastic range of pants to pick from.
+I really like Kuhl’s Trekr or Freeflex Dash for extra comfort.
 Check them out here.

-SHORTS – It can get surprisingly warm on the last day of the Inca Trail once you are in Machu Picchu, and so it is nice to have shorts to hike in.
-Or maybe you’re an experienced hiker who likes wearing shorts while trekking.
-Either way, shorts are a good idea.
+SHORTS – It can get surprisingly warm on the first or last day of the Inca Trail once you are in Machu Picchu, and so it is nice to have shorts to hike in.
 Once again, Kuhl is my go-to brand for this kind of item.
 Check them out here.

 SWIMSUIT – If you are thinking of hanging around in Aguas Calientes in order to take a dip in the town’s famous hot springs, then you will need one.